LordDemonos/Quarm.Guide/_posts/2024-06-01-xanaxs-checklist-for-zeal.md

 ## Xanax's Checklist for Installing Zeal

-This checklist provides a summarized version of the steps required to install Zeal in Project Quarm.
+This checklist provides a summarized version of the steps required to install Zeal for Project Quarm.
 For detailed instructions, refer to the [Installing Zeal Guide](/installing-the-game#step-4-installing-zeal-).

 ### Prerequisites